Shetland Standby Project

-68MW battery storage project
+68MW battery storage system

 The latest addition to our portfolio of battery energy storage systems in Scotland